 Rapper Kodak Black gets prison sentence in weapons case

-MIAMI (AP) — Rapper Kodak Black has been sentenced to more than three years in federal prison after pleading guilty to weapons charges stemming from his arrest just before a scheduled concert performance in May.
+MIAMI (AP) — Rapper Kodak Black was sentenced Wednesday to more than three years in federal prison after pleading guilty to weapons charges stemming from his arrest just before a scheduled concert performance in May.

 The 22-year-old Black admitted in August that he falsified information on federal forms to buy four firearms from a Miami-area gun shop on two separate occasions.

+Black was able to obtain three of the weapons: a 9 mm handgun, a .380-caliber handgun and a semi-automatic Mini Draco weapon.
+Authorities said one of the guns was found at the scene of a March shooting in Pompano Beach, although he has not been charged in that case.

-Black also faces drug, weapons and sexual assault charges in other states.
+Black also faces drug, weapons and sexual assault charges in other states that remain pending.
+He has had several previous arrests.

+U.S. District Judge Federico Moreno could have sentenced Black to the maximum of 10 years, and prosecutors wanted eight years in part because Black allegedly was involved in a jail fight that injured a corrections officer.

+“I think it’s time for us to give some tough love in this case,” said Assistant U.S. Attorney Bruce Brown.
+“I just don’t see how and when he’s taken these things seriously.”

 Black is a Florida native who was born to Haitian American parents as Dieuson Octave and who now goes by the legal name of Bill Kapri.

-He was arrested during a Miami-area hip-hop festival in May that was marred by several violent incidents.
+He was arrested during the Rolling Loud hip-hop festival in May that was marred by several violent incidents, including an unrelated shooting at a seaside property owned by President Donald Trump.
+Black has remained in custody since then his arrest.

-The rapper is known for songs such as "ZeZe" and "Roll in Peace.”
+“I have made some decisions I’m not proud of making,” Black said in court.
+“I do take full responsibility for my mishap.”